lunasec-io/lunasec/docs/pages/getting-started/dedicated-tokenizer/securing-text.md

 :::note
 `<SecureInput>` and `<SecureTextArea>` need to be inside a `<SecureForm>` because it captures submit events and tells them to tokenize their plaintext.
-`<SecureForm>` will wait to fire your `onSubmit` handler until they are done.
-Note that normal submit methods like a submit button and hitting `enter` work fine.
+`<SecureForm>` will wait to fire your `onSubmit` handler until they are done tokenizing.
+Note that normal submit methods like a submit button and hitting `enter` in a text box work fine.
 :::

 ## Displaying Secure Data